 Amidst the ongoing effects of COVID-19, we continue to prioritize the health and well-being of our patrons, artists, volunteers, staff, and the community.
 While we wish we could be back to total normalcy, your health and safety are our top priority.
 To ensure every event you attend is a safe and enjoyable experience, McIntyre Hall is following CDC, Washington, and local guidelines, as well as recommendations developed specifically for the theatre industry.

 At this time:

-McIntyre Hall requires PROOF OF NEGATIVE COVID TEST or PROOF OF VACCINATION for entry to McIntyre Hall.
-Those individuals unable to be fully vaccinated, including children under 12, must have proof of a negative COVID test* (taken within 72 hours of performance).
-McIntyre Hall will check for proof of vaccination/negative COVID tests at the doors as a condition of entry.
-Additionally, MASKS ARE REQUIRED FOR ALL PERSONS AGE 2 AND UP ENTERING MCINTYRE HALL, regardless of vaccination status.
+McIntyre Hall requires MASKS FOR ALL PERSONS, regardless of vaccination status.
+Photo ID and PROOF OF NEGATIVE COVID TEST or PROOF OF VACCINATION is required for entry to McIntyre Hall.
+Those individuals unable to be fully vaccinated, including children, must have proof of a negative COVID test* (taken within 72 hours of performance).
+McIntyre Hall will check photo ID and proof of vaccination/negative COVID tests at the doors as a condition of entry.

 Fully Vaccinated Patrons